 - i.
 Evidence of completion of a bachelor's degree from an accredited institution, including official transcripts of all previous undergraduate and graduate work from the originating institution. - ii.
 Evaluation of the candidate's academic record. - iii.
 Personal essays. - iv.
-An interview report from a member of the Committee on Graduate Studies. v.
-A non-refundable application fee. - v.
+An interview report from a member of the Committee on Graduate Studies and the program director. - v.
+A non-refundable application fee. - vi.
 Two letters of recommendation.